lmdavies13/lmdavies13/README.md

 ### About Me

-Former US Air Force Munitions Inspector, currently studying Computer Science at SUNY Brockport with a concentration in Advanced
-Computing, a minor in Mathematics, and a strong foundation in Object-Oriented Programming in Java and proficiency in Python and
-SQL.
-Experienced leader with excellent communication skills, dedicated to leveraging technology to automate data analytics and drive project success.

 <!--
 **lmdavies13/lmdavies13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.